 3. Creating maximum long-term benefits for coastal communities by adopting best practice

-We believe that this bottom-up approach could rectify much that has gone wrong in marine conservation in England by involving local communities and finding ways of maximising the benefits of both fishing and conservation.
+We believe that this bottom-up approach could rectify much that has gone wrong in marine conservation in the UK by involving local communities and finding ways of maximising the benefits of both fishing and conservation.